cppservergit/apiserver/README.md

 ALTER FUNCTION public.fn_shipper_view()
     OWNER TO postgres;
 ```
-The public schema of TestDB contains several examples of functions that return JSON, yours should follow this pattern because API-Server++ relies on the Database to generate the JSON output from queries returning resultsets.
+The public schema of TestDB contains several examples of functions that return JSON, including this one, your own SQL functions should follow this pattern because API-Server++ relies on the Database to generate the JSON output from queries returning resultsets, this applies to this native-PostgreSQL version, not for the ODBC version, more on this later at the end of this README.

 The whole program should look like this:
 ```